 Don’t let the heat stop you from enjoying some good, healthy fun!
 In fact, many of Phnom Penh’s best sporting activities are able to take place in the comfort of air-conditioned indoors, so let’s kick things off!

-Phnom Penh’s facilites continue to expand, with each season introducing an array of new and exciting team and individual sports and activities for players of varying skill levels.
+Phnom Penh’s facilities continue to expand, with each season introducing an array of new and exciting team and individual sports and activities for players of varying skill levels.

-For rock-climbing enthusiasts, Phnom Climb Community Gym (St. 460) offers several walls with varying degrees of difficulty (including muscle-busting overhangs), open Monday to Saturday.
+For rock-climbing enthusiasts, Phnom Climb Community Gym offers several walls with varying degrees of difficulty (including muscle-busting overhangs), open Monday to Saturday.
 Vertical ascents can also be found at Kids City.
-Incorporating a Clip ‘n’ Climb system, a wide variety of walls and routes meet the needs of first-time to experienced climbers.
+Using a Clip ‘n’ Climb system, they have a wide variety of walls.

-A favourite activity for fun-seekers of all ages in the capital is the Ice Park in Aeon Mall (Sothearos Blvd), which gives you the thrill of ice skating and the thrill of actually being cold for a change.
-The Ice Park is the first indoor snow and ice themed entertainment center in Cambodia and offers a 1,000 square-metre ice-rink.
-Still hungry for some action at the mall?
-Then challenge your family or friends to a ten pin bowling game at BluO Cambodia, probably the only alley still operating in the Kingdom.
-Or take great pleasure in blasting your mates to infinity and beyond at the Laser Tag Arena.
+Challenge your family or friends to a ten pin bowling game at BluO Cambodia, probably the only alley still operating in the Kingdom.
+Or take great pleasure in blasting your mates to infinity at the Laser Tag Arena.

 Of course, boxing is just as much a spectator sport in Cambodia’s capital.
 Back-to-back live Khmer boxing matches take place at arenas belonging to the major TV stations.
 Just ask a tuk-tuk driver on a Saturday or Sunday afternoon to take you out to the likes of CTN, TV3, TV5 or Bayon TV.
 Entrance fees are generally just a dollar or two.